Aboagora 2019: “Earth” | 21 – 23 August 2019 | Sibelius Museum, Turku

 Aboagora Pre-Symposium on 19th and 20th August comprises

 - Presentation training by Rasmus Basilier (Boost Turku), where participants will pitch their research or art project.
 Each participant will craft and deliver a pitch (a brief, persuasive talk) and receive feedback from the trainer and other participants.
 Participants will be able to present their work also in Aboagora Symposium.

 - Ethics for Artists and Scientists -lecture by Postdoctoral Researcher, PhD Hemmo Laiho (Philosophy, Turku Institute for Advanced Studies).
 Participants will learn and examine ways in which ethical issues arise in science and art and how scientific and artistic work might differ and coincide in this respect.

 - A full day workshop on Visualizing Knowledge, by principal lecturer, PhD Pirita Juppi (Arts Academy, Turku University of Applied Sciences).
 Participants will learn how to visualize their research or artistic work, data and research results.
 The primary focus of the workshop will be on presenting information with infographics, but participants will also learn about using videos to illustrate, explain and demonstrate scientific knowledge.
 Each participant will create an infographic based on their research or arts project.

 - Time and space for participants to share ideas, thoughts, problems and solutions.

 The Aboagora Pre-Symposium is a joint effort of Aboagora organizing committee, Arts Academy of Turku University of Applied Sciences, University of Turku Graduate School, Åbo Akademi University and Turku Institute for Advanced Studies.
-In case of any questions pertaining to the Call, Pre-Symposium or Workshop, please do not hesitate to contact aboagora(at)utu.fi.
+In case of any questions pertaining to the Pre-Symposium, please do not hesitate to contact aboagora(at)utu.fi.